Alnykin/Alnykin/README.md

 Enterprise Security Homelab Project
   * Provisioning Workstations and Servers
-  * Configuring the Enviroment and Detection Controls
+  * Configuring the Environment and Detection Controls